eric6923/html-script-tag/README.md

 ## Overview

 This project integrates the Vapi client into any website, providing a voice assistant for support purposes.
-The Vapi client is powered by an easy-to-install JavaScript SDK, which is included in the website via a simple code snippet.
+The Vapi client is powered by an easy-to-install JavaScript SDK, which is included in the website via a simple code snipp
 ## Features

 - **Voice Assistant**: Enhance user experience with our voice assistant instantly.